Chicago police officer shot after confronting alleged shoplifter who shot security guard in Brighton Park, CPD says

 Supt.
-David Brown said the officer was responding after a shoplifting suspect shot a security guard at a nearby Home Depot, citing preliminary reports.
+David Brown said the 9th District officer was responding after a shoplifting suspect shot a security guard at a nearby Home Depot, citing preliminary reports.

 The officer, whose name has not yet been released, was shot around 4 p.m. while pursuing the suspect in the 2400-block of W. 46th Street, just west of Western Ave.